Skip to page content

 When will I be given the anaesthetic?

 Once in the anaesthetic room, various monitors will be attached to you.
 These will measure your blood pressure and heart rate.
-Some oxygen may be given to you via a clear face mask before the anaesthetic.
+Some oxygen You may be given oxygen via a clear face mask before the anaesthetic.
 Your anaesthetic will then be given.

-If your anaesthetist has decided to give you an epidural or spinal anaesthetic, this will also be given in the anaesthetic room.
+If your anaesthetist has decided to give you an epidural or spinal anaesthetic, this will also be given when you are in the anaesthetic room.

 Will I wake up in the middle of the operation?

 If you are having a general anaesthetic this is extremely unlikely.
-The amount of anaesthetic gas in your breath is measured and monitored throughout your operation.
+The amount of anaesthetic gas in your breath will be measured and monitored throughout your operation.

 When and where will I wake up?

-Wherever you are when waking up, there will be a doctor or nurse with you until you are fully awake.
+Wherever you are, there will be a doctor or nurse with you until you are fully awake.

 Will I vomit or feel sick?

 Most patients do not vomit or feel sick.
-If you do feel sick let the nurse know so that you can be given something to treat it.
+If you do feel sick, let the nurse looking after you know so that you can be given something to treat it.

 Should I stop drinking and eating before the operation?